chmndu/invoice-generator/README.md

 ## Notes

+- The invoice and business details shown in the demo are fictional sample data.
 - Invoice data and settings are stored in `localStorage` (this browser/device only).
 - For the cleanest PDF: in the print dialog, disable **Headers and footers**.